d-krupke/cpsat-primer/README.md

 )
 ```

+> [!WARNING]
+>
+> Do not directly jump to intervals when you have a scheduling problem.
+> Intervals are great if you actually have a somewhat continuous time or space
+> that you need to schedule.
+If you have a more discrete problem, such as a
+> scheduling problem with a fixed number of slots, you can often model this
+> problem much more efficiently using simple Boolean variables and constraints.
+> Especially if you can use domain knowledge to find clusters of meetings that
+> cannot overlap, this can be much more efficient.

 Let us examine a few examples of how to use these constraints effectively.

 #### Scheduling for a Conference Room with Intervals